srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

 1. Notice the messages displayed in the Terminal pane.

-    Once the **DeviceSimulation** app is running, it will begin outputting telemetry data to the terminal.
+    Once the **ContainerSimulation** app is running, it will begin outputting telemetry data to the terminal.
 This is the telemetry data that it is sending to Azure IoT Hub.

-    When the **DeviceSimulation** app is running, the **Terminal** output will look similar to the following:
+    When the **ContainerSimulation** app is running, the **Terminal** output will look similar to the following:

     ```text
     12/27/2019 8:51:30 PM > Sending TRUCK message: {"temperature":35.15660452608195,"humidity":48.422323938240865}